-US and EU expected to release details of pledge to reduce planet-warming methane emissions on Friday
+US, EU will announce global pledge to reduce planet-warming methane emissions on Friday

-(CNN)Details of a new pledge between the United States and European Union to reduce emissions of methane -- a potent greenhouse gas -- will be announced on Friday, a source familiar with the agreement told CNN.
+(CNN)The United States and European Union will announce on Friday a global pledge to reduce emissions of methane -- a potent greenhouse gas -- according to a senior Biden administration official.

-The US and EU are expected to announce a pledge to cut methane emissions by nearly a third by 2030, based on 2020 levels, according to a Washington Post report which cited an EU official.

 The announcement would come on the same day that President Joe Biden and other world leaders hold a virtual, closed-door meeting on climate, ahead of a pivotal UN climate conference in Glasgow in November.
+That meeting is meant to raise climate ambition ahead of the Glasgow summit, the senior administration official told reporters on a Wednesday briefing call.

+"We are grateful to be working with the European Union and partner countries towards a collective global goal, and I'd like to underscore that is a collective global goal to significantly reduce methane emissions," the official told CNN.

+The US and EU are expected to announce they plan to cut methane emissions by nearly a third by 2030, based on 2020 levels, according to a Washington Post report which cited an EU official.

 Reuters first reported that the US and EU were pursuing a methane reduction deal.
-A US State Department spokesperson and a White House spokesperson declined to comment.

-The European official cited by the Post said the US and EU governments were trying to get other countries to sign onto the pledge ahead of Glasgow.

 With Earth rapidly warming, scientists say methane emissions need to be reduced fast.
 Charles Koven, a lead author of the UN climate change report published in August, told CNN this is due to methane's incredible warming power.
 Even though carbon dioxide stays in the atmosphere longer, methane is a much more potent greenhouse gas, trapping 25 times as much heat.